auriq/essentia_docs/updateddate.rst

 *********************
-Updated On May 31, 2016
+Updated On Jul 08, 2016
 *********************

-This documentation site was updated on May 31, 2016.
+This documentation site was updated on Jul 08, 2016.

 If have any questions please go to the `Forums <http://forum.auriq.com>`_ or `Contact Us <mailto:essentia@auriq.com>`_.